 Below are the most common edging systems used in professional hardscape installations.

-At Rochester Concrete Products, two popular edging options include:
+At Rochester Concrete Products, decorative edging options include:

 Bullet Edger™